jhaunso123/BrainyBattles/README.md

 HOW TO RUN
 Implementation may vary depending on your preffered python app.
 Here is how to install into pycharm:

-1. Download the folder on the github.
+1. Download the zip from github.
+2. Unzip
-2. Create a new python project in pycharm.
+3. Create a new python project in pycharm.
-3. Drag and drop the downloaded file from your downloads into your python project folder.
+4. Drag and drop the downloaded file from your downloads into your python project folder.

 Now you will have the foldr in your python project folder.
 Next you will need to install necessary packages into your pycharm.
 This can be done by running the code below in your terminal: